 Overall our results seem to indicate several trends regarding influence dynamics in meerkat groups: individuals can influence the direction and speed of the group by their movement in certain direction more than by their position within the group, the dominant female has the most influence over direction of travel but not necessarily over speed of travel, and the most influential individuals are not always the one who are more in the front of the group.
-The methodology and results we presented highlights the versality of such a trait as influence and therefore the need to study it from different perspective, using when possible several groups, and with a good knowledge of the species’ life history and movement characteristics, to draw a picture as least incomplete as possible.
+The methodology and results we presented highlights the versatility of such a trait as influence and therefore the need to study it from different perspectives, using when possible several groups, and with a good knowledge of the species’ life history and movement characteristics, to draw a picture as least incomplete as possible.
 Since our method captured measures of influence aggregated over time, it could be interesting in future work to contrast it with complementary approaches, for instances identifying particular events in the trajectory, like sharp changes in direction or increases in speed during movement, in order to get a more complete pictures of the distribution and variability of influence in meerkats.
 Integrating the use of vocalizations within this framework would likely also prove very insightful.
 Because of its generality, our method could be used, with potential expansions or adjustments, in other systems with similar movement characteristics as meerkats to allow comparisons of the mechanisms at play during decision of speed and direction of movement in different social species.